Estonian Navy: Personnel

 Most Estonian Navy officers have been trained in European or American naval academies (notably the US Naval Academy).
 In 2003, the Navy established its own Centre of Naval Education and Training (CNET) to train junior petty officers.

 Each Baltic State shares its limited training resources with the others.
 For instance, Estonia provides communications training at the Baltic Naval Communications School in Tallinn, and Latvia hosts a common Baltic Naval Diving Training Centre in Liepāja.

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.